You love capturing the beauty of everyday moments.

 6. Use Shallow Depth Of Field

-If you have a fast prime lens you can use such a lens for capturing a shallow depth of field.
+If you have a fast prime lens, you can use it to capture a shallow depth of field.

-For lifestyle photography, you don’t always need to completely obscure the background.
+You don’t always need to obscure the background for lifestyle photography.

-That said, it might be necessary to completely obliterate the background in some situations.
+That said, it might be necessary to obliterate the background in some situations completely.

-Using a combination of the wide-open aperture along with increasing the distance between the subject and the background gives the best results then.
+The best results are obtained by using a combination of the wide-open aperture and increasing the distance between the subject and the background.

 7. Try Quirky Approaches